roytang/blog/content/post/2008/04/pasmado.md

 ### Comment by noems on 2008-04-21 17:39:36 +0000
 di ba ung pasmado ung nanginginig na ang kamay? and the oldies would tell us

-not to wet our hands after ironing&#8230; or to not take a shower right after a
+not to wet our hands after ironing...  or to not take a shower right after a

 strenuous activity dahil 'baka ma pasma'?

 i was about to say that doctors dont believe in the concept of pasma until you

-mentioned a scientific name for it&#8230; unless its for 'sweaty hands' and not
+mentioned a scientific name for it...  unless its for 'sweaty hands' and not

 the pasma am referring to?

-anyhow&#8230; tama si pen, just pee on it. hehe
+anyhow...  tama si pen, just pee on it. hehe

 ### Comment by [Roy](http://roytang.net/blog) on 2008-04-21 20:09:49 +0000
 I suspect the condition we refer to as "pasmado" is actually a combination of